ItsPatrq/minimal-music-project/README.md

 Structure of `_data/metaData.yml`:
 * author: Site Author name
 * logo: relative url to the logo
+* clickToEnlargeImages: boolean value to enable/disable "full-screen" images on click
 * cookies: customize information about site cookies
     * enabled: determine if should show cookies pop-up
     * message: text on cookie pop-up